mazsola739/rika-onug/onug-backend/src/gameState/placeholder.md

-to keep this folder as "always existing one"
+to keep this folder as 'always existing one'